 13.10.2016 Second Job Interview with Employing Company

 The day came for the actual interview with the prospective company after the employment agency referred me.
 It was a good experience to know how the job interview was like in Belgium.
 The interviewers here like giving tests during an interview.
 Anyway, I got this job for a few weeks on a project basis.

 13.10.2016 Dutch Course Registration at Atlas House

 The staff at the Atlas House wanted me to go back and choose my Dutch course on this date.
 My afternoon class session would start four months later unless I opted for the evening course in November.
-The staff recommended me to go to the library of Atlas House for more Dutch language books and resources.
+The staff recommended that I went to the library of Atlas House for more Dutch language books and resources.

 17.10.2016 Interview with Course Coordinator at Atlas House

 I went to the Atlas House for the third time.
 This time, I had an interview with an assigned Course Coordinator.
 The person explained his role as a Personal Programme Counsellor.
 He could offer the course of action to take should we face any difficulty or problem while adjusting to our life in Belgium.

 25.10.2016 Another Job Interview for a Full-Time Job